Rainbow-CPaaS/Rainbow-S2S-Samples/Building-application-with-Rainbow-OAS.md

 ##### Rainbow-S2S-StarterKit-NodeJS ready to use startup script (s2s-zmq-bot-loader.js) impementation principle

-The principle is to get callabck url from S2S NodeJS starterkit module and call Bot from other language by passing tat callback_url as command argument.
+The principle is to get callabck url from S2S NodeJS starterkit module and call the Bot (written in another language) by passing that callback_url as command argument.

-As the s2s-zmq-bot-loader.js script, is generic for all languanges, the bot language interpreter and its start up arguments must be configure in a json file.
+As the s2s-zmq-bot-loader.js script, is generic for all languanges, the bot language interpreter and its start up arguments is configurable in a json file.

 ```
 [bot-loader-params.json]